ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 Architectural decisions are of strategic nature for the solution space.
 They have an effect for many aspects of the solution and will be recognized by the users of the product.
 Architectural decisions define the solution space for a given problem and bridge the gap between the requirements and the implementation.
 It is the architecture that allows to adopt a software system with reasonable effort for changing requirements.

-Architectural decisions are being taken under two premises [Friedrichsen, 2010]:
+Architectural decisions are being taken under two premises [Friedrichsen 2010]:

 > Represent and balance the interests of all stakeholders over the entire system lifecycle and
 >